 The Division of Arts and Humanities

 Studying in the division of Arts and Humanities at UC Berkeley, will expand your horizons and prepare for the increasingly multicultural world.
-Through rigorous exploration of complex philosophical arguments, students move beyond their assumptions toward a deeper understanding of human life and its complexities.
+Through the rigorous exploration of complex philosophical arguments, students move beyond their assumptions toward a deeper understanding of human life and its complexities.
 And discovery in the arts helps students open their imaginations to fresh perspectives on the world.

 Students can choose any one of the following 16 majors in the Division of Arts and Humanities to major in as part of the Dual Degree Program: